opencomputeproject/SAI/doc/spec.md

 ## Router functionality (sairouter.h)
 Provides functions to manage virtual routers, such as creating and deleting virtual routers.

+A default virtual router will be created during the switch intialization time, which can be queried using `SAI_SWITCH_ATTR_DEFAULT_VIRTUAL_ROUTER_ID`.
+In some ASICs, this default virtual router is also referred as the global virtual router which contains global routes, and other virtual routers contain private routes.
+In those ASICs, IP lookups in both global routes and private routes can be applied to an IP packet going to a private virtual router.

+SAI should return `SAI_STATUS_OBJECT_IN_USE` when deleting a virtual router which is still referenced by router interfaces, routes or other SAI objects.

 ## Router Interface functionality (sairouterintf.h)
 Provides "router interface" object.
 The router interface is attached a specific virtual router.
 It can be either VLAN-based or port-based router interface.
 You can also specify mac address for the router interface.
 However, if the forwarding element does not support per-router interface mac address, the mac address will inherit from the mac address from higher hierarchy such as virtual router or switch object.